I Can't Wait (Nu Shooz song): Critical reception

 John Leland's writeup in a Spin magazine column wrote about the single, saying: "You can listen to this record as many times as you want and still not have any strong impressions that human beings actually made it.
 In other words, it's the perfect disco record."

 Music video

 The music video was directed by Jim Blashfield.
 It contains animations and has a hint of the very surreal.
 The plot has Valerie Day singing the song sitting at a desk, repairing a coffeepot, while tools and other oddities pass into the frame and out again.
 Her dog sits nearby, wearing sunglasses.

+Personnel

+According to the liner notes for the Tha's Right album: